GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 There are many changes to GMT, mostly under the hood, but also changes that affect users directly.
 We have added two new examples and one new animation to highlight recently added capabilities.
+There have been many bug fixes as well.
 For specific enhancements, we have:

 *  All GMT-distributed color palette tables (CPTs, now a total of 40) are *dynamic* and many have a *hinge* and a default *range*.
 What this means